-Luscious, ripe and delicious fruits full of vitamins and antioxidants to help us feel energised and alert – there’s lots to be said for getting lots of goodness into our diets.
+Luscious, ripe and delicious fruits full of vitamins and antioxidants to help us feel energized and alert – there’s lots to be said for getting lots of goodness into our diets.

 Yet as people look all the more to getting healthy dieting habits under their belts, many pet owners also are keen to see those advantages move into their beloved furry friends’ systems too.

 So with that in hand, can dogs eat pomegranates?
 Find out below.

 There is a lot of debate regarding if dogs can eat pomegranates, but the general consensus from experts and vets is that they don’t come altogether recommended.

 Yet at the same time, pomegranates are mercifully not full of anything altogether toxic to dogs, as many surprising fruits and vegetables can be.